§ 1 General

 § 12 – Special Awards

 In addition to the rewarded medals, special awards are also presented.
-These special awards are determined in advance of each Trophy allowing for the guidelines on conducting competitions and as agreed upon with OIV.
+These special prizes are included in the maximum number of awarded samples (30% of submitted products).
 An exact list of the defined special awards can be found on our website under the item – Special Awards -

 § 13 – Legal Venue